torpago/mqt-client/docs/PeerTransferResponse.md

 ### NewPeerTransferResponse

-`func NewPeerTransferResponse(amount float32, createdTime time.Time, currencyCode string, token string, ) *PeerTransferResponse`
+`func NewPeerTransferResponse(amount decimal.Decimal, createdTime time.Time, currencyCode string, token string, ) *PeerTransferResponse`

 NewPeerTransferResponse instantiates a new PeerTransferResponse object This constructor will assign default values to properties that have it defined,